microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 # ONNX Runtime Custom Excel Functions for BERT NLP Tasks in JavaScript
 {: .no_toc }

-In this tutorial we will look at how we can create custom excel functions (`ORT.Sentiment()` and `ORT.Question()`) to implement BERT NLP models with ONNX Runtime Web to enable deep learning in spreadsheet tasks.
-The inference happen locally in the browser with excel on the web.
+In this tutorial we will look at how we can create custom Excel functions (`ORT.Sentiment()` and `ORT.Question()`) to implement BERT NLP models with ONNX Runtime Web to enable deep learning in spreadsheet tasks.
+The inference happens locally, right in Excel!

 <div class="embed-container">
   <iframe